CSS units 'ch' & 'ex'

 Then there are more less known units which are dope, nobody uses them (or at least I don’t know anyone).
 But I do.
 At least one of them.

-isn’t that interesting or practical.
+Cool, but what about that?
+The ex isn’t that interesting or practical.
 I’ve wanted to visualised it because as you can see, every typeface has distinct x-height.
-The ch
+The ch not the other hand is handy and I use it all the time.
+It’s the em unit on horizontal axis.

 Let’s compare to containers with dummy text.
 We want to have them approximately 40 characters wide.
-The first container has maximum width 20em
+The first container has maximum width 20em, the second 20ch.
+As you can see, defining width using ch has more precise output.
+The text is approximately 20 characters wide.

 Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Maecenas aliquet accumsan leo.